-There is no allowance for doubtful accounts recorded at June 30, 2022 and 2021 as management believes all amounts to be collectible.
+There is no allowance for doubtful accounts recorded at June 30, 2023 and 2022 as management believes all amounts to be collectible.

 Equipment: Equipment is stated at cost or, if donated to the Organization, at fair value on the date of acquisition.
 Additions and improvements are capitalized; expenditures for routine maintenance are charged to operations.
 Depreciation is provided over the estimated useful lives of the various classes of assets on the straight-line method.
-Depreciation expense for the years ended June 30, 2022 and 2021 was \$4,392 and \$5,513, respectively.
-Assets held under capital leases are being amortized over the shorter of their expected useful lives or the term of their respective lease agreements.
+Depreciation expense for the years ended June 30, 2023 and 2022 was \$3,980 and \$4,392, respectively.
+Assets held under finance leases are being amortized over the shorter of their expected useful lives or the term of their respective lease agreements.